 Anyway, I asked our baker here in Marsaskala and he only uses the flour and water mixture, no yeast.
 Ftira comes in a few shapes.
 You will see that traditional ftira mostly has the shape of a huge donut like bread.
 Some bakers even sprinkle sesame seeds on top.
 However I have come across ftira breads in Malta that were pretty much square without a hole in it at all.
 Depends on who’s making them I guess!

 Hobz Biz-ZjetIf you have ever visited Malta you might have come across loads of hobz biz-zjet.

 This is a popular Maltese sandwich: a hobz bread with canned tuna, salted capers, olives, fresh tomatoes (or spread with tomato paste), onion, lettuce, bigilla (a typical Maltese broad bean paste), Maltese boiled sausage, Maltese cheeses (gbejna), fresh herbs… and preferably drizzled with a little bit of olive oil.

 Hobz biz-zjet literally means bread and oil by the way.
-This hobz sandwich looks pretty much like a pan bagnat, a local sandwich (also containing mainly tuna, tomatoes, capers and lettuce) from Nice in France.
+This hobz sandwich looks pretty much like a pan bagnat, a local sandwich from Nice (France) with mainly tuna, tomatoes, capers and lettuce.
 Pan bagnat actually means ‘soaked bread’.
 Because the French also drizzle the bread with plenty of olive oil.